schpeterzon/schpeterzon/README.md

 > Collector notices: `kubernetes: kubectl unavailable or query failed: exec: "kubectl": executable file not found in $PATH`

 _Generated every four hours by [homelab-stat-for-bio](https://github.com/schpeterzon/homelab-stat-for-bio)._

+(I run kubernetes in a different VM than docker.
+Soon it will be able to show every machine's stats and VM summary)